The Black Cap

-The Black Cap was a pub in Camden Town, London known for its drag cabaret, and popular from the mid-1960s until it closed in April 2015.
+The Black Cap is a pub in Camden Town, London known for its drag cabaret, and popular from the mid-1960s until it closed in April 2015.
 In January 2024, reports emerged that first steps had been taken together with the council to reopen The Black Cap at the same site, which had been left vacant since the venue's closure in 2015.
+The pub reopened in March 2026 after an extensive refurbishment.

 History

 The pub was initially called the Mother Black Cap after a local legend concerning a witch, and had that name, according to licensing records, as early as 1751.
 According to census records, the name change occurred between 1839 and 1843.
 The original pub was located at the site of the current Camden Town underground station, before moving to the latest site by at least 1781, when the original site was turned into a workhouse for the parish of St Pancras.
 The pub was re-built in 1889, and the first floor performance space was finished in 1952.
 Its 1889 façade features a bust of Mother Black Cap at its apex.